2019 HAROLD WECHSLER AWARD FOR EMERGING SCHOLARS

 - A budget for the funds is requested.
 Be specific.
 In accordance with IRS regulations, recipients of the Emerging Scholars Award will be responsible, within two years of receipt of the award, for substantiating the use of funds in accordance with the permitted purposes, as listed above.

 - The names of two faculty members or senior scholars in your field whom you have asked to submit letters of recommendation (to be sent directly to the committee chair via email).

 The Awards Committee will acknowledge receipt of all applications and will request further information if necessary.
-The Emerging Scholar Award will be announced at the 2017 meeting of the Network for Research in Jewish Education.
-The conference takes place on June 5-6, at Brandeis University in Waltham, Massachusetts.
+The Emerging Scholar Award will be announced at the 2018 meeting of the Network for Research in Jewish Education.
+The conference takes place on June 11-12, at The George Washington University in Washington, DC.
 The recipient will discuss the research project at the conference.